Manuel Akanji: Style of play

 Akanji is known for his cultured style of play, which is characterised by his technical ability, composure on the ball, and excellent passing range.
 He is also a strong and physical defender who is comfortable in one-on-one situations and is adept at intercepting passes and making tackles.

 His ability to read the game and make crucial interceptions as well as his calmness under pressure is well known among fans of the Premier League.
 Akanji's passing ability is also a key part of his game, and he is often involved in building attacks from the back.
 His long-range passing is particularly noteworthy, and he is capable of playing accurate diagonal balls to switch the play and create space for his teammates.
 Due to his passing abilities, Akanji has been deployed as both a left-back and right-back, as well as occasionally a libero, much like teammate John Stones, by City manager Pep Guardiola.

 Personal life

-Akanji was born in Wiesendangen, Switzerland, to a Swiss mother and a Nigerian father.
+Akanji was born in Neftenbach, Switzerland, to a Swiss mother and a Nigerian father.
 His sister Sarah is a former footballer for FC Winterthur Frauen and a Social Democratic Party of Switzerland politician.

 In 2017, already a professional player, he completed his vocational training as a tradesman (″Kaufmann″).
 On Swiss TV in 2018 he showed excellent skills at mental calculation.